 Assemble and bake the pies

-Remove the puff pastry from the freezer and allow to defrost for 5 minutes, until just pliable.
-Preheat the oven to 180°C / 350°F.
+Remove the 4 sheets of puff pastry from the freezer and allow to defrost for 5 minutes, until just pliable.
+Preheat the oven to 180°C/350°F.

-Using a pie tin as a guide, cut 6 pastry circles the same size as the top of the tin (lids) and 6 circles about 1.5 centimetres larger (bases).
+Using a pie tin as a guide, cut 6 pastry circles the same size as the top of the tin for the lids, and 6 circles about 1.5 cm larger for the bases.

-Lightly grease 6 individual pie tins.
+Lightly grease 6 individual pie tins with oil spray.
 Press the larger pastry circles into the tins to form the bases.
 Spoon the cooled filling evenly into each pie.

-Brush the edges of the pastry with beaten egg (or plant-based milk).
-Place the lids on top and press the edges to seal using a fork.
+Brush the edges of the pastry with 1 egg beaten (or plant based milk).
+Place the lids on top and press the edges to seal with a fork.
 Brush the tops with more egg wash and cut a small slit in each pie.

 Place the pies on a baking tray and bake for 20–30 minutes, or until golden and puffed.
 Serve warm.